 Many donors use a charitable lead trust to reduce or eliminate the gift tax cost of transferring wealth to children or grandchildren and to give appreciated property to heirs without further gift or estate tax liability.
 A charitable lead trust can be established during a donor’s lifetime or by a provision in the donor’s will.

-Please note: The tax implications described above are somewhat different for Canadian supporters.
+Please note that the tax implications described above are different for Canadian supporters.